HausNet/heartbeat-hass/README.md

      ```
 9. Restart Home Assistant.

+After the restart, your Home Assistant will start sending a heartbeat once every 15 minutes, and will let you know
+when it goes missing.
+You can monitor the log for any connection or authentic errors.

 # Releases

 ## r0.1
 Changed the hausmon service to "heartbeat", and added the latest heartbeat client as a dependency.

 ## r0.1.1
-Changed the url of the service to "app.hausnet.io"
+Changed the url of the service to "https://app.hausnet.io"